mhmdcs/octonyah-cms/README.md

 - Decouples RabbitMQ event handling from heavy index writes
 - Allows triggering reindexing via HTTP without locking the main request cycle

-### 8. MinIO Object Storage (AWS S3-compatible)
-- MinIO provides S3-compatible object storage for media files (videos and thumbnail images)
-- Files are stored in organized folders (`videos/` and `thumbnails/`) with UUID-based naming
-- Storage service automatically creates the bucket on application startup
-- Media files are automatically deleted when videos are removed or when URLs are updated
-- Supports both direct access URLs and signed URLs for secure, time-limited access
-- Can be replaced with AWS S3 or other S3-compatible services by updating environment variables
-- **Thumbnails from imported videos are downloaded and stored locally** - search results return our MinIO URLs instead of external platform URLs, avoiding API rate limits and external dependencies

 ### 9. External Video Platform Integration (YouTube, etc.)
 - Pluggable provider architecture allows importing videos from external platforms